saezlab/PHONEMeS/2_usage.md

 ### 3. Is the package installed?

 Make sure that PHONEMeS is installed on your cluster.
-If this is not the case, refer to the [installation guide](/PHONEMeS/1_installation/).
+If this is not the case, please refer to the [installation guide](/PHONEMeS/1_installation/).

 ### 4. Create results directory